Jameson Wang

-Jameson Jahan Wang (born July 30, 2001) is an American football quarterback for the Cornell Big Red.
-He played high school football at Oaks Christian School in Westlake Village, California.
-Wang is the first Cornell freshman to throw and run for a touchdown in the same game.
+Jameson Jahan Wang (born July 30, 2001) is an American professional football quarterback for the Frankfurt Galaxy of the European League of Football (ELF).
+He played college football at Cornell University being the only Ivy League quarterback to record 50 passing touchdowns and 25 rushing touchdowns in a career.
+Wang also is the first Cornell freshman to throw and run for a touchdown in the same game.

-Early life and high school career
+Early life

 Jameson Wang was born on July 30, 2001, in Los Angeles, California.
-Wang, who is of Asian descent, attended Harvard-Westlake School in Los Angeles and transferred to Oaks Christian School in Westlake Village, California, for his last year of high school football.
+Wang, who is of Chinese descent, attended Harvard-Westlake School in Los Angeles and transferred to Oaks Christian School in Westlake Village, California, for his last year of high school football.

 A three-star recruit, Wang originally committed to the United States Air Force Academy to play college football on February 5, 2020.
 He enrolled in the United States Air Force Academy Preparatory School, before announcing he would be transferring to Cornell University on August 21, 2021.